832 Naval Air Squadron

-832 Naval Air Squadron (832 NAS), also referred to as 832 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was last active during World War II and it most recently operated with Grumman Avenger between September 1943 and January 1945 and also flew Grumman Wildcat for combat air patrol (CAP) between January and November 1944.
+832 Naval Air Squadron (832 NAS), also referred to as 832 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+It was last active during World War II and it most recently operated with Grumman Avenger torpedo bomber between September 1943 and January 1945 and also flew Grumman Wildcat fighter aircraft for combat air patrol (CAP) between January and November 1944.

 The squadron was established as a Torpedo, Spotter, Reconnaissance (TSR) unit at HMS Daedalus, RNAS Lee-on-Solent, in April 1941.
 It embarked on the aircraft carrier HMS Victorious in August, utilising HMS Sparrowhawk, RNAS Hatston, as a base for operations in Norway.
 The carrier operated near Iceland in November 1941 and February 1942 and subsequently, it escorted Arctic convoys from March to July, with the exception of an unsuccessful attack on the German battleship Tirpitz.
 The squadron disembarked to HMS Jackdaw, RNAS Crail, in August, after providing escort for the fast Malta convoy, Operation Pedestal.
 Operations continued until the squadron re-embarked in October 1942 for the North African landings, Operation Torch, while leaving a flight behind for mine-laying and anti-shipping missions at RAF Manston.

 In January 1943, while visiting the USA aboard HMS Victorious, the squadron re-equipped with ex-United States Navy Avenger TBF-1 aircraft and transited the Panama Canal to the Pacific.
 Operations were conducted from HMS Victorious in the Coral Sea in May 1943, before briefly transferring to the USS Saratoga in June to support landings in the Solomons.
 The squadron re-embarked in HMS Victorious in July 1943 and returned home.

 In February 1944, it journeyed to Ceylon, disembarking at the airfield HMS Ukussa, RNAS Katukurunda, in April and embarked in the aircraft carrier HMS Illustrious in May for a bombing raid on Surabaya.
 Maintaining HMS Ukussa as a shore base, the squadron then embarked in the escort carrier HMS Begum, in May, for six months, providing cover for Allied shipping, before returning home and disbanding early 1945.

 Notably, the officers of the squadron are acknowledged for creating the naval adaptation of British battledress at their own expense, tackling the difficulties presented by conventional uniforms in the demanding environment of open cockpit aviation.